-Rafael Lozano-Hemmer: Pulse is organized by the Hirshhorn Museum and Sculpture Garden and has been made possible with major support from the Sidney E. Frank Foundation.
+Rafael Lozano-Hemmer: Pulse was organized by the Hirshhorn Museum and Sculpture Garden and was made possible with major support from the Sidney E. Frank Foundation.

-Generous support for this project has been provided by the Mexican Cultural Institute of the Embassy of Mexico in Washington, DC; the Embassy of Canada in Washington, DC; the Televisa Foundation; and the Québec Government Office in Washington.
-Additional funding is provided by the Hirshhorn International Council and the Hirshhorn Collectors’ Council.
+Generous support for this project was provided by the Mexican Cultural Institute of the Embassy of Mexico in Washington, DC; the Embassy of Canada in Washington, DC; the Televisa Foundation; and the Québec Government Office in Washington.
+Additional funding was provided by the Hirshhorn International Council and the Hirshhorn Collectors’ Council.